College baseball: Connors loses in Region II; NSU advances in MIAA winner's bracket

-Connors State’s pitching collapsed in the stretch and put the Cowboys on the edge of elimination in the NJCAA Region II Tournament being played at Woodward, after a topsy-turvy 22-19 loss to Northeastern A&M.
+Connors State’s pitching collapsed in the stretch and put the Cowboys on the edge of elimination in the NJCAA Region II Tournament being played at Woodward, after a topsy-turvy 22-19 loss to Northeastern A&M on Thursday.

 A seven-run fourth had the Cowboys up 13-4.
 NEO plated two in the fifth then got within a run in the seventh as part of 16 runs over the final three innings off five Cowboys pitchers.